Adapting Security Warnings to Counter Online Disinformation: Laboratory Study

 In a laboratory setting, each participant completed a think-aloud role-playing task followed by an interview.
-By observing the participant during the role-playing task, we could tell if they noticed the warnings (\hyperref[item:labRQ1]{RQ1}) and altered their behavior in response (\hyperref[item:labRQ3]{RQ3}).
-Using the follow-up interviews, we could confirm whether the participant noticed the warnings, ask whether they comprehended the warnings (\hyperref[item:labRQ2]{RQ2}), and seek additional insights into how the participant processed the warnings.
+By observing the participant during the task, we could tell if they noticed the warnings (\hyperref[item:labRQ1]{RQ1}) and altered their behavior in response (\hyperref[item:labRQ3]{RQ3}).
+Using the interviews, we could confirm whether the participant noticed the warnings, ask whether they comprehended the warnings (\hyperref[item:labRQ2]{RQ2}), and seek additional insights into how the participant processed the warnings.

 \paragraph{Role-Playing Task} The participant assumed the persona of an academic researcher trying to find answers to four questions using Google search.
-As our subjects were all students, we believed this persona would be comfortable and aid with task immersion.
-For each question, we provided multiple sources of information and attached warnings to just one of the sources so that the participant did not have to click through the warning to complete the task.\footnote{Studies of security warnings have shown that this ``task focus effect'' can bias participants' behavior~\cite{sunshine2009crying,sotirakopoulos2011challenges}.} Unknown to the participant, two questions were control rounds with no warnings and two were treatment rounds where warnings were activated.
+As our subjects were students, we believed this persona would be comfortable and aid with task immersion.
+For each question, we provided multiple sources of information and attached a warning to just one source so that the participant did not have to click through the warning to complete the task.\footnote{Studies of security warnings have shown that this ``task focus effect'' can bias participants' behavior~\cite{sunshine2009crying,sotirakopoulos2011challenges}.} Unknown to the participant, two questions were control rounds with no warnings and two were treatment rounds where warnings were inserted via a browser extension.
 We assigned participants in equal numbers to receive either contextual or interstitial warnings in both treatment rounds.

 \paragraph{Search Tasks} We designed the search tasks (shown in Table~\ref{tbl:laboutcomes}) to cover simple facts that could be easily found with a single Google search.
-For the treatment tasks, we selected facts specific to non-American countries and covered by little-known, non-American news sources in order to satisfy three additional design goals.
+For the treatment tasks, we selected facts specific to non-U.S. countries and covered by little-known, non-U.S. news sources in order to satisfy three additional design goals.
 First, the facts were related to current events due to the study's focus on news disinformation.
 Second, so that participants could choose between multiple sources, each fact was publicly reported by at least two English-language news websites.
 Third, we aimed to select facts and websites that participants were not likely to be familiar with so as to avoid participants having preconceived biases about the information or the credibility of the sources.